 😷 Spain sick leave

 Employees in Spain can receive 60% or more of wages when they are unable to work through sickness or injury.
 This is covered by the government (although employers may need to pay and then receive a refund), and must be reviewed every 18 months.

 Some employers may choose to contribute more to sick employees, but this depends on individual employment contracts and agreements.

 Mothers in Spain can take up to 16 weeks of paid maternity leave, at least six of which need to be taken after birth.
-To receive this benefit, the mother has to have paid social security benefits for at least 180 days in the last seven years (or 360 days across their lives).
-Standard paternity leave is 30 paid days.
+To receive this benefit, the mother has to have paid social security contributions to the Instituto Nacional de la Seguridad Social for at least 180 days in the last seven years (or 360 days across their lives).

 Mothers can also take up to one year of unpaid maternity leave and are legally entitled to resume the same role.
 They can take another two years, but will not have a guarantee of returning to their role afterward.

 There is also a tax deduction for working mothers of 1200 euros per year for each child under three years of age.